lwjohnst86/nefa-code/doc/manuscript.md

 responsible for the hypothesized lipotoxic effects of NEFA on the beta-cells.

-Biologically, within a free-living population chronic elevation of NEFA may be mediating it's association through TG.
-In normal metabolism, NEFA enters the liver and assists in the production of TG that is to be processed into very-low density lipoproteins (VLDL) [@Nielsen2012a].
+Biologically, within a free-living population chronic elevation of NEFA may be mediating it's association through TAG.
+In normal metabolism, NEFA enters the liver and assists in the production of TAG that is to be processed into very-low density lipoproteins (VLDL) [@Nielsen2012a].
 As such higher NEFA may contribute to hypertriglyceridemia, which is a known risk factor for diabetes.
-In the sensitivity analysis adjusting for TG, all associations with beta-cell function were attenuated, suggesting that NEFA may in fact be mediating it's association through TG.
+In the sensitivity analysis adjusting for TAG, all associations with beta-cell function were attenuated, suggesting that NEFA may in fact be mediating it's association through TAG.

 There is substantial experimental evidence highlighting the role of increased NEFA and the subsequent increase in insulin resistance via impairment of insulin